theasteve/master_coders/README.md

 * User creates an observation
 * User is able to see procedure information

-## MVP
-All the project requirements would be met except comments.

 ## Ruby version
 * ```Rails 5.0.3```
 * ```ruby 2.3.4p301```